interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 If the `<meta>` tag exists inside of an iframe, the iframe MUST contain `monetization` as one of the items in its `allow` attribute, e.g. `allow="monetization"`.

-The `name` of the `<meta>` tags all start with `monetization:`.
+The `name` of the `<meta>` tags all start with `monetization`.
 The table below lists the different `name`s and the formats of their `content`.
 Currently there is only one tag, but this may be expanded in the future.

 | Name | Required? | Format | Description |
 |:--|:--|:--|:--|